SharadLamsal1/Course-Projects/README.md

 # Course-Projects
-A portfolio of class projects I completed during my Masters degree.
+A portfolio of some of the class projects I completed during my Masters degree.
 | Project Title                        | Description |
 |-------------------------------------|-------------|
 | Crash Detection from Traffic Images | Built machine learning models (CNN, SVM, Random Forest, k-NN) to classify traffic images as crash or non-crash.
 Used Python, TensorFlow, OpenCV, and scikit-learn for image preprocessing, model training, and evaluation.
 Applied data augmentation techniques to improve model robustness.
 The CNN model achieved 94% accuracy, outperforming traditional models (SVM: 85%, RF: 88%).
 Evaluated models using confusion matrix, precision, recall, and F1-score to ensure balanced performance. |